Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Results

 \subsection{Key Empirical Findings}

-The 188-model evaluation yields a handful of empirical regularities that we state crisply for future reference:
+The evaluation yields a handful of empirical regularities we state crisply for reference:

-\begin{itemize}[leftmargin=*] \item \textbf{Knowledge scales log-linearly.} Aggregate penalized accuracy grows by ${\sim}14.7$ percentage points per $10\times$ increase in parameters, across four orders of magnitude (135M--1{,}600B). \item \textbf{Total parameters, not active, predict MoE knowledge.} $R^2 = 0.79$ versus $0.51$.
-Factual storage is distributed across experts, not localized to those activated per token. \item \textbf{Thinking mode is a flat ${\sim}2$ pp bonus.} The benefit peaks at T3--T4 and vanishes at T7: chain-of-thought aids retrieval, not storage. \item \textbf{T7 is a ceiling.} Only two models in the evaluation score above $1\%$ penalized accuracy on T7 (Jamba-large at $2.8\%$, Grok-4 at $1.0\%$); every frontier proprietary model lands at $0\%$.
-A knowledge frontier exists beyond the current state of the art. \item \textbf{Safety tuning hides measurable knowledge.} Within the Claude Sonnet line, Sonnet 4 reads $-6.7$ pp lower than Claude 3.7 Sonnet on IKP, while its T5 refusal rate jumps from $54\%$ to $88\%$.
-The implied capacity gap is largely an artifact of refusal policy rather than parameter count. \item \textbf{Hallucination rate is a vendor fingerprint.} Google's smaller Gemma models hallucinate on 89--97\% of unknown probes at T5--T7; Anthropic Claude on 3--28\%.
-The hallucination penalty by construction rewards conservative vendors. \item \textbf{Hallucination similarity exposes lineage.} Comparing models on \emph{which wrong answer they give} on rare facts cleanly separates shared-base pairs ($\mathrm{HSS} \geq 0.30$) from independent retrains ($\mathrm{HSS} < 0.10$), even when raw Jaccard overlap is high.
+\begin{itemize}[leftmargin=*] \item \textbf{Knowledge scales log-linearly.} Aggregate accuracy grows by ${\sim}15.9$ percentage points per $10\times$ increase in parameters, across four orders of magnitude (135M--1{,}600B). \item \textbf{Total parameters, not active, predict MoE knowledge.} $R^2 = 0.67$ versus $0.41$, consistent with factual storage being distributed across experts rather than localized to those activated per token. \item \textbf{Thinking mode is a flat ${\sim}2$ pp bonus.} The benefit peaks at T3--T4 and vanishes at T7: chain-of-thought aids retrieval, not storage. \item \textbf{No tier is a permanent ceiling.} T7 is the least-saturated tier (median ${\sim}8\%$, frontier ${\sim}22$--$28\%$); the penalized-era claim that all models score $0\%$ on T7 was a scoring artifact. \item \textbf{Safety tuning hides measurable knowledge.} Within the Claude Sonnet line, Sonnet 4 reads $21.5$ pp lower than Claude 3.7 Sonnet on IKP, while its T5 refusal rate jumps from $15\%$ to $85\%$---an artifact of refusal policy, not capacity. \item \textbf{Hallucination rate is a vendor fingerprint.} Google's smaller Gemma models hallucinate on 89--97\% of unknown probes at T5--T7; Anthropic Claude on 3--28\%.
+This wrong-versus-refuse split is a stable vendor signature. \item \textbf{Hallucination similarity exposes lineage.} Comparing models on \emph{which wrong answer they give} on rare facts cleanly separates shared-base pairs ($\mathrm{HSS} \geq 0.30$) from independent retrains ($\mathrm{HSS} < 0.10$), even when raw Jaccard overlap is high.
 Several nominally ``\texttt{.x}'' point releases (GPT-5 $\to$ 5.1, Opus 4.6 $\to$ 4.7, every cross-generation Gemini pair) fall in the retrained regime, while others (Opus 4 $\to$ 4.1, DeepSeek V3 $\to$ V3.1) are clear lineages. \end{itemize}